Introduction to ggplot2*

 Faceting in ggplot allows us to quickly create multiple related plots at once with a single command.
 There are two facet commands, facet_wrap() will create a 1 dimensional sequence of panels based on a one sided linear formula.
 Similarly facet_grid() will create a 2 dimensional grid of panels.
 Let’s try and answer a few quick questions about our data using facets.

 Note that the variant bases in this plot are along the Y-axis, and the reference bases are along the X-axis.
-Thus the first row of panels is A->A, A->C, A->G, and A->T variants.
+Thus the first row of panels is A->A, C->A, G->A, and T->A variants.
+Overall the most common mutations are G->A and C->T. In other words we are seeing more transitions than transversions: G->A (purine -> purine transition) and C->T (pyrimidine to pyrimidine transition).
+This is what we expect for various reasons.

 Also note how we are selecting a subset of the “variantData” data above.
 Try the following commands to breakdown how this works: